webplatform/docs/guides/getting_started_with_css/index.md

 The pertinent parts are as follows:

 * The selector identifies which HTML elements are affected by the rule, using actual element names, such as <code>&lt;body&gt;</code>, or other identifiers such as <code>class</code> attribute values.
-Later in this article, a description of the different types of selectors is provided.
+When applied to the actual element names, selector is simply replaced by the name of that block.
+For classes the syntax is .classname, for IDs, #idname.
+A more complete description comes later.
 * The curly braces contain the property/value pairs, which are separated from each other by semi-colons; the properties are separated from their respective values by colons.
 * The properties define what you want to do to the element(s) you have selected.
 These come in wide varieties, which can affect attributes such as text color, background color, the position of the element on the page, font type, border color and thickness, and many other appearance and layout controls.
 * The values are the settings that specify details of each property applied to elements.
 The values are dependent on the property.
 For example, properties that affect color can use hexadecimal colors like #336699, RGB values like rgb(12,134,22) or color names like red, green, or blue.
 Properties that affect position, margins, width, height, and others can be measured in pixels, ems, percentages, centimeters, or other units.